sumurthy/Js-Spec-Gen/markdown/tablerowcollection.md

-# TableRowCollection Object (JavaScript API for Excel)
+# TableRowCollection Object (JavaScript API for Word)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_
+_Word 2016, Word for iPad, Word for Mac_

 Represents a collection of all the rows that are part of the table.